-Puddled concrete produces a fine-textured, level floor for emplacing the seismometer.
+Puddled concrete produces a fine-textured, level floor for situating the seismometer.
 However, once set hard, the concrete does not have the best possible coupling to the subsoil or bedrock, which has some leeway to shift or settle beneath it.

 - 6. Alternatively, for the most rapid installation, place loose soil over the bottom of the pit, and compact it with a flat stone.
 Place the seismometer on top of this stone.
-This method emulates that in step 3, but can be performed on-site with no additional equipment. - 7.
-Set up the instrument as described in the previous Section. - 8.
+This method emulates that in step 3, but can be performed onsite with no additional equipment. - 7.
+Set up the instrument as for a vault installation (Section 3.3 on page 16, steps 4 to 9.) - 8.
 The instrument must now be shielded from air currents and temperature fluctuations.
 This is best done by covering it with a thermal shield.